Dygasy/Metagenomics_P2P/Taxonomical analysis.md

 5. aim to highlight group-level differences (Obese vs lean microbiota profiles)
 6. Suitable for summary barplots, statistical comparisons, or LEfSe-like analysis

-Are we doing this for functional data generated as well?

 Use of PICRUSt2 or Tax4Fun (GTDB primarily provides taxonomic classification, but the taxa identified can be mapped indirectly to known genomes, facilitating subsequent functional predictions using tools mentioned)